 Finding Calm After the Storm

-An art-based support group run by the Sexual Violence Support and Education Coordinator.
+An art-based support group run by the Gender and Sexual Violence Support and Education Coordinator.
 This 8-week closed group offers two-hour sessions focusing on self-care, regulation and support through artistic expression and psychoeducation for individuals who have had an experience with sexual violence (current, or past).

 Peer 2 Peer Support Drop-In Space

-Sexual Violence Support and Education has a Peer 2 Peer Drop-In Space on and off campus.
+Gender and Sexual Violence Support and Education has a Peer 2 Peer Drop-In Space on and off campus.
 Our Peer Support Team is ready to listen, answer questions, and be there for whatever support you need.
-Our team is trained in receiving sexual violence disclosures, Mental Health First Aid, and suicide prevention.
+Our team is trained in receiving gender and sexual violence disclosures, Mental Health First Aid, and suicide prevention.
 Come if you need to talk, relax, get away from an unsafe space, or just heal.

 Niagara Region Shelters